Ordinary cause actions

 How do I raise an ordinary cause action?

 Unlike small claims or summary cause procedure, ordinary cause procedure is quite complicated and there are no standard forms.
 If you're taking a case to court using ordinary cause procedure, you have to do so by preparing a formal legal document called an initial writ.
-The initial writ has to contain certain information and, ideally, you should get a solicitor to draft it for you.
-Meanwhile you can download an example of an initial writ here - it will give you an idea of what to expect.
+The download an example of an initial writ here - it will give you an idea of what to expect.

 What can I use ordinary cause for?